Shakopee III

-Shakopee III (1811 – 11 November 1865) was a Mdewakanton Dakota chief who was involved at the start of the Dakota War of 1862.
+Shakopee III (c.
+1811 – November 11, 1865) was a Mdewakanton Dakota chief who was involved at the start of the Dakota War of 1862.
 Born Eatoka, which means "Another Language," he became known as Ṡaḳpedaƞ or Little Six after the death of his father in 1860.

 Following the Dakota uprising in Minnesota, Little Six fled to Rupert's Land in present-day Manitoba, Canada.
 In January 1864, chiefs Little Six and Medicine Bottle were drugged, captured and transported across the U.S.–Canadian border to Pembina.
 There, they were arrested by Major Edwin A. C. Hatch and taken back to Fort Snelling.
 Little Six faced trial by a military commission in December 1864 and was executed by hanging on November 11, 1865.
 The Little Six Casino operated by the Shakopee Mdewakanton Sioux Community in Shakopee, Minnesota is named after him.

 Struggle for influence

 By the time Little Six became chief in 1860, almost all bands of Dakota who had ceded their lands to the U.S. in the Treaties of 1851 and 1858 had moved to reservations bordering the upper Minnesota River.
 Shakopee's band was located more than one mile west of the mouth of the Redwood River.

 According to Reverend Samuel W. Pond, Chief Little Six struggled to gain influence over his band.
 Little Six was inexperienced compared to his more charismatic uncle, Red Middle Voice ("Hochokaduta").
 According to Pond, Red Middle Voice had surrounded himself with strongmen while his brother was still alive, and exerted "chief control over the band after he was dead," even though he was not formally recognized as chief.